 The route is waymarked with a leaping trout symbol.

-(D/A) Start the walk at the Vine Inn (now closed) LN13 0AS, parking is available in the lay-by, and head towards St Andrew's Church.
+(D/A) Start the walk at the old Vine Inn and head towards St Andrew's Church.
 The church is a simple Georgian church built from 1735-8 on the site of an earlier medieval church, past the Old Rectory, a fine example of the work of the architect S. S. Teulon.

-Cross the field, noting the remains of the deserted medieval village and the restored carp pond on your right.
-Go over Calceby beck and across the next field.
+Cross the field on your left, keeping to the left and noting the remains of the deserted medieval village.
+Go over Calceby beck and cross the next field.
 This is an important boggy habitat for marshy plants such as lady's smock and meadowsweet, and for birds such as snipe and lapwings.

 Both Calceby beck and Swaby beck are chalk streams and merge to form the Great Eau, which enters the North Sea at Saltfleet Haven.
 Chalk streams are internationally rare habitats which support some of our most threatened plants and animals.
 Eau is a common Lincolnshire word for a watercourse probably from the Anglo Saxon word for river or stream.